Review Premiership

 Surprises and Best Calls

-Standings Shakeup and Outlook
+Standings Shifts and Outlook

-The latest round of fixtures in the Northern Ireland Premiership delivered a significant shift in the league table, particularly at the top end.
-Larne maintained their position as clear leaders with 76 points following a hard-fought victory, while Carrick Rangers and Glentoran remained locked in a tight battle for second place.
-The gap between first and third is now 5 points, highlighting the competitive nature of the title race.
-With only a few games remaining, every result could prove crucial in determining the final standings.
+The latest fixtures in the Premiership have reshaped the league table, creating a tighter race at the top and increasing pressure on mid-table teams.
+Larne maintained their position as clear leaders with 76 points after another strong performance, while Carrick Rangers and Glentoran remained locked in a battle for second place.
+The gap between first and third is now just five points, indicating that the title race is far from over.
+Meanwhile, Portadown and Bangor continue to struggle, with both sitting well outside the playoff spots and facing a tough challenge to avoid relegation.

 David Coleman